 Hakurei or Tokyo turnips are white globes which have a surprisingly delicate, almost fruity flavor and crunchy texture.
 They’re delicious raw, but if you can resist the urge to simply pop them in your mouth, try shaving them into salads or slaws along with thinly sliced apples or pears.
 When cooked, they develop a buttery flavor and when roasted at high temperatures, their sweetness increases.

 Kohlrabi is a funny-looking vegetable; it’s about the size and shape of an orange, with a bunch of leafy stems sticking out.
 It has a thick skin that can range from pale green to purplish, though the inside is always a very pale yellow.
 In taste and texture, kohlrabi is similar to peeled broccoli stems with a bit of peppery radish thrown in.

 The leaves are all edible and can be eaten raw or cooked like any greens.

 Fun fact: the original jack-o-lantern was made from a turnip!

-Turnips and rutabaga will keep for up to a month stored unwashed in the refrigerator drawer.
+Turnips will keep for up to a month stored unwashed in the refrigerator drawer.
 Be sure to remove greens from the bulb.